polowis/git-playground/public/docs/log-history.md

 We should now have a new commit.
 It's time to take a look at your project history.
 Git records each commit like a snapshot — and git log lets you scroll through those snapshots.

-Too see all the commit so far use `git log`
+To see all the commits so far use `git log`

 ```sh
 $ git log